erikhambaryan/Homework/README.md

 # Homework
-no chatgpt only pi.ai
+no chatgpt only pi.ai \n
 My homework here